giomusyaffa/gio-portfolio/README.md

-# Thank You, For Clicking The Link! 😃
+# Thank You, for clicking the link! 😃
 ### Welcome!
 I'm Gio, I Love All Things Data 📊
 In this page, you'll see a collection of my personal projects show casing my skills in **Excel**, **SQL**, **Python** for analyzing data and **Power BI** to visualize them.